Frequently Asked Questions

 Do I qualify as an independent student?

-- Do you have children or other people (excluding your spouse) who live with you and who receive more than half of their support from you now and between July 1, 2024 and June 30, 2025?
+• Do you have children or other dependents (excluding spouse) who live with you and receive more than half of their support from you?

-- Are you an emancipated minor, as determined by a court in your state of residence?
+• Are you or were you an emancipated minor as determined by court in your state of legal residence?

-- Are you or were you in a legal guardianship with someone other than your parents or stepparent, as determined by a court in your state of residence?
+• Does someone other than your parent or stepparent have legal guardianship of you, as determined by court in your state of legal residence?

 If you answered “No” to all of the above questions, you are a dependent student and must provide parental information on the FAFSA/CADAA.
 If you answered “No” to all questions but are unable to provide parent information, please email your assigned Financial Aid Technician (contact information) for guidance.